DO DOCTORS GET SICK?

 One of my most embarrassing professional moments, was leaning over a patient to reach a blood pressure cuff when a huge gob of snot splashed down from my nose onto the exam table.
 We both politely pretended we each hadn't noticed the green Rorschach blot on the examination paper.
 A few years past I saw one of my colleagues rolling down the corridor in a wheelchair a couple of days after knee surgery.
 Standard instruction is to be off work for several weeks.
 But maybe that's for normal people.
 I've also seen colleagues come to work wearing face masks while ill to protect their patients.

 When people say doctors have no empathy, I wonder if it's just that doctors wonder why other people can't suck it up like we do.
 While there is the chance that working with a cold might place patients at risk, the alternative scenario is typically worse - thirty or more sick patients not able to see their sick doctor.
 Unless you're on your last legs, it is hard to call in and have your secretary cancel out all your appointments that day.
 Some people have been waiting for weeks to see you.

 "How Come I don't see Doctors when they're Sick?"

 Most of the year, most years, most doctors are fit and fettle.
-It is the odd chance then that you'll see your doctor when malaised unless you're lucky to on a particular day by extreme chance, or you're a frequent flyer in the health care arena.
+It is the odd chance then that you'll see your doctor when malaised unless you're lucky to on a particular day by extreme chance, or you're a frequent flyer.
 Otherwise you're statistically disadvantaged in doing so.
 Another reason you may not spy sick doctors often is that we take appointments with our medical colleagues after hours to save time away from our own practices.
 Remember, absence of evidence is not evidence of absence.
-Just because you often don't see doctors sick doesn't mean we don't get as sick as dogs too - you are suffering from observational bias.
+Just because you often don't see sick doctors doesn't mean we don't get sick.
+You are suffering from observational bias.
 From my privileged vantage seat, I see illness in docs all the time.